 On Dec.
 24, 2002, McMath married Sherren Guthrie in Portland, Ore.
 In addition to his wife, McMath also is survived by one son, R.J.
 McMath, and his wife Annalisa, of Las Vegas; one stepson, Chris Guthrie; one daughter, Ashley Vernon of Washington state; one cousin, Kathy Ryan, and her husband Jim, of Sacramento; nephew Tom Hancock; and one niece, Colette.

-Cremation and interment will be held at Los Osos Valley Mortuary and Memorial Park and a Celebration of Life will be held at Cal Poly in September or October.
+Cremation and interment were held July 20 at Los Osos Valley Mortuary and Memorial Park and a Celebration of Life will be held at Cal Poly on Saturday, Oct.
+13, from 11 a.m. to 1 p.m. on the lawn in front of the Mott Athletics Center.